 2. A timeline for your goals

-Financial planning is about pursuing your goals, but the timing of these goals is crucial.
-Goals should be clearly articulated and prioritized.
+Financial planning is about pursuing your goals, but the timing of these goals is crucial, and you should clearly articulate and prioritise them.

-Short-term objectives, such as building up an emergency fund or saving for a new house.
+Short-term objectives include building up an emergency fund or saving for a new house.

-Medium-term objectives, such as saving for their children’s university costs.
+Medium-term objectives include saving for their children’s university costs.

 Those later in their careers might have different goals and timelines: